 Figure 24 - Remove Viewer in a stopped session

 In general, the process of running an experimental session in Picto is very similar to that of testing the design.
 The Remote Viewer, used to run experimental sessions, contains many of the same controls at the Test Viewer: Play, Pause, Stop, the task selection dropdown and the design specific left-side parameters are all the same.
 Running a session does require some “first time” setup of other applications in the Picto system, however, and there are certain additional things to keep in mind during a session run.
 In this section we will present a quick walk through of a standard experimental session with and without neural recording.
-We will describe the setup process for the other applications necessary for a session run and provide an overview of the tools used to control the session along the way.

 Behavioral Sessions